ifm/documentation/ODS/ChangingViews/changing_views.md

-# How to switch ODS applications
+# How to switch cameras used for ODS

 :::{note}
 The support for camera switching with ODS was introduced for firmware version 1.1.X., alleviating the need to switch between instances of ODS as implemented in prior firmware.